Andreas Moss

-Jonathan Andreas Thulin (born May 7, 1988), also known as Andreas Moss since his switch to mainstream music, is a Dove Award nominated, American recording artist and songwriter; he is from Sweden.
-He is best known for his singles "Dead Come to Life", featuring Australian artist Charmaine, "Architecture" and "Compass."
-He has been commended for his creative approach to music, through cinematic and theatrical recordings and music videos.
+Jonathan Andreas Thulin (born May 7, 1988), also known by the stage name Andreas Moss, is a Swedish-American recording artist and songwriter.
+Born in Sweden, he spent much of his life in United States before moving back to Sweden.

+Thulin began his music career creating contemporary Christian music like his brother David Thulin.
+Jonathan Thulin was a member of the chart topping band Press Play from 2010 – 2013.
+He released his first solo album in 2011.
+He was commended for his creative approach to CCM through cinematic and theatrical recordings and music videos.
 His music videos for "Bombs Away" featuring artist Rachael Lampa and "Dead Come to Life", were a success among critics and audiences alike.

-Thulin was a member of the chart topping band Press Play from 2010 – 2013.
-His solo albums "The Anatomy of a Heartflow" and "The White Room" were released on Dream Records, with distribution by EMI CMG.
-His new album "Science Fiction" was released in March, 2015; it features cameos from Royal Tailor, Group 1 Crew, Rapture Ruckus, Derek Minor, Kevin Max, Shine Bright Baby, and Moriah Peters.
-Thulin was featured on the top 10 single "Volcano" with New Zealand band Rapture Ruckus.
-In 2016, he signed a deal with Curb Records moving into mainstream pop music.
+His singles released under his birth name include "Dead Come to Life", featuring Australian artist Charmaine, "Architecture" and "Compass".
+His solo albums The Anatomy of a Heartflow and The White Room were released on Dream Records, with distribution by EMI CMG.
+Science Fiction was released in 2015 featuring guest appearances from Royal Tailor, Group 1 Crew, Rapture Ruckus, Derek Minor, Kevin Max, Shine Bright Baby, and Moriah Peters.
+He was featured on the top 10 single "Volcano" with New Zealand band Rapture Ruckus.

+In 2016, he signed a deal with Curb Records, moving into mainstream pop music and later adopting the Andreas Moss moniker.
 His single “Body Talk” feat.
-Mia More and Doeman was released on March 22, 2019, solidifying a shift into electro-pop music.
+Mia More and Doeman was released in 2019, solidifying his shift into electro-pop music.